 I’m a print designer who creates minimalist posters that let pop culture geeks create stylish tributes to their fandom in their homes.

-Don’t over think it, just open a blank document and GO!
-I’ll share mine in the comments this morning.
+Don’t over think it, just download your workbook and GO!
+I’ll share mine in the comments below.